porterjamesj/website/content/blog/8-memory-bug.md

     headers = {}
     if request.headers.get("Range"):
         headers["Range"] = request.headers["Range"]
+        code = 206
+    else:
+        code = 200
     obj = buck.get_key(id, headers=headers)
-    return Response(obj, 200)
+    return Response(obj, code)
 ```

 This of course elides huge amounts of detail but it gets the big
 picture across.
-We get a request to download some data, connect to
+We get a request to download some data, we connect to
 S3 and get the correct Boto
 [`Key`](https://boto.readthedocs.org/en/2.6.0/ref/s3.html#boto.s3.key.Key),
 and then return a streaming Flask